rtzll/nextjs-pwa-push-notifications-poc/README.md

-# Next.js PWA with Push Notifications
+# Next.js PWA Push Notifications POC

+> [!IMPORTANT]
-This project is a proof of concept showing how to send web push notifications from a Next.js application.
+> This project is a **proof of concept** showing how to send web push notifications from a Next.js application using the Web Push API and Upstash Redis.

 ## Setup